DaveXRouz/Codexs_bot_Git/GITHUB_SETUP.md

 In GitHub Desktop:
 1. You'll see all the files ready to commit
-2. Write a commit message: `"Initial commit: Codexs.ai Telegram Bot"`
+2. Write a commit message: `"Initial commit: Codexs Telegram Bot"`
 3. Click **"Commit to main"**

 ### Step 4: Push to GitHub